Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Successes

-Referrals from MDT’s and PPC clinics have been a huge help in finding and recruiting as many eligible patients as possible!
+Referrals from local multidisciplinary teams and clinics have been a huge help in finding and recruiting as many eligible patients as possible.

 Contact the Clinical Research Team for more information: 01324 566316 or fv.clinicalresearchteam@nhs.scot

 This study aims to understand the experiences of women undergoing epidural or spinal anaesthetic for lower segment caesarean section delivery.
-Specifically, the trial wants to understand how patients may feel intraoperative pain, dissatisfaction and distress.
+Specifically, the trial aims understand levels of intraoperative pain, dissatisfaction and distress.

 Patients who consented to participate in the study were approached to complete two questionnaires.
 The first questionnaire was administered within 24 hours of surgery to capture women’s experiences of the procedure and their short-term recovery.
 The second questionnaire was six weeks later to ask about symptoms of postnatal depression and post-traumatic stress.